BradleyCulley/bradleyculley.github.io/_posts/2024-01-26-the-mirror.md

 <p>
     The mirror, atop the pole, stood about 3 feet above the grass and was about 20 feet from the stuccoed wall of the back of the home.
-    Twice a year, at the vernal and autumnal equinoxes, the sun was positioned in the sky such that its rays struck the center of mirror.
+    Twice a year, at the vernal and autumnal equinoxes, the sun was positioned in the sky such that its rays struck the center of the mirror.
     When that happened, the mirror focused the light into a small glass porthole of sorts that was embedded into the back wall of the home.
 </p>

 <p>
-    The porthole was about 3 inches in diameter, about 10 inches long, and sat about 3 feet up from the ground.
-    The porthole was built right into the wall, so that one end was flush with the outside surface of the wall, and the other flush with the inside surface of the wall.
+    The porthole was about 3 inches in diameter, about 10 inches long, and sat about 3 feet up from the ground. the porthole was built directly into the wall, with one end flush with the wall's exterior and the other with the wall's interior.
     The wall containing the porthole was the back wall of the hallway between the dining room and the foyer.
 </p>